-- The purpose of the observation - The course syllabus and schedule of assignments - Expectations of any planned activities during the observation period. - A review of the form being used to document the observation. - 3.
-Once the observation is completed, the instructor and the observer have a post-observation meeting.
+- The purpose of the observation - The course syllabus and schedule of assignments - Expectations of any planned activities during the observation period. - A review of the form being used to document the observation.

+3. After the observation, the instructor and the observer have a post-observation meeting.

 The meeting provides the observer with an opportunity to ask questions, seek clarification and discuss strengths and areas for improvement.
-The faculty member may further explain practice and theory, seek advice, ask questions and generally discuss the experience of online teaching.
+The faculty member may further explain practice and theory, seek advice, ask questions, and generally discuss the experience of online teaching.